Education-Based Software Testing Certifications

 Education is the Only Way to Establish Testing as a Profession and Discipline

 One of the most effective ways to establish a profession is establishing formal educational programs that cover all areas of study that can serve the profession.
 An essential first step to developing educational programs is to develop Bodies of Knowledge (BOK) that must be mastered by everyone who wishes to belong to the profession.
 Educating testers on curriculum that is based on a well-established BOK is the only way to establish testing as a discipline and to change the perception that testing is an ad hoc activity that requires minimal training.

-To achieve this goal of education-based certifications, IIST now offers six education-based certifications.
-Each certification is based on a well-defined Body of Knowledge (BOK) approved by IISTís Advisory Board.
-To achieve these certifications, a candidate must attend a number of instructor-lead courses and pass an test for each course.
-Tests in Education-Based Certifications are not multiple choice or true/false type of tests.
-The Advisory Board agreed that such a model is vastly superior to certifications that are based on passing an exam and do not require a rigorous course of study.
+To achieve this goal of education-based testing certifications, IIST now offers six education-based testing testing certifications.
+Each testing certification is based on a well-defined Body of Knowledge (BOK) approved by IISTís Advisory Board.
+To achieve these testing certifications, a candidate must attend a number of instructor-lead courses and pass an test for each course.
+Exams in Education-Based Testing Certifications are not multiple choice or true/false type of exams as commonly used in other testing certifications.
+The Advisory Board agreed that this approach might be acceptable in those testing certifications that require merely passing an exam and do not require a rigorous course of study.

-Developing your Testing and QA Career Through Education-Based Certifications
+Developing your Testing and QA Career Through Education-Based Testing Certifications

 The chart below depicts what the International Institute for Software Testing recommends as possible career path for individuals involved in software testing and quality management.
 Other paths are also possible based on individualís specific professional development goals.
 The chart shows a number of testing certifications including

 Agile Testing Certifications, Automation Testing Certifications, Test Management Testing Certifications, and QA Certifications.